 ESCI-OC-324 Oceanography, 4 cr.
 Ocean boundaries and bottom topography.
 Origin and evolution of ocean basins.
 Nature and characteristics of coastal and marine sediments.
-Society and its relation to the oceans.
 Gathering of oceanographic data and development of the marine sciences.
 Lecture 2 hours; lab 3 hours.
 Prereq.: ESCI-121 or 211, and ESCI-207.

 ESCI-OC-334 Coastal Marine Research, 4 cr.
 Study of marine coastal processes.
 Field trip to Atlantic, Pacific, or Mediterranean coast.
 Preceded and followed by on-campus meetings.
 Field experience 4 hours, lecture 1 hour, lab 1 hour.
-Prereq.: advanced standing in the sciences and permission of the instructor.
+Prereg.: advanced standing in the sciences and permission of the instructor.

 ESCI-OC-335 Ocean Resources, 3 cr.
-Comprehensive study of the current and future exploitation of the ocean resources.
+Comprehensive study of the exploration, exploitation and management of the ocean resources.
 Lecture 3 hours.
 Prereq.: ESCI-121 or 211, and ESCI-207.